The Benefits of Studying (and Working) in Melbourne

 Enjoy Australia’s most liveable city

-Melbourne was ranked the #1 most liveable city in Australia and #10 in the world in the Economist Intelligence Unit’s (EIU) Global Liveability Index for 2022.
+Melbourne is regularly ranked as one of the world’s most liveable cities, and has been Australia’s most liveable city for over ten years, according to the Economist Intelligence Unit’s Global Liveability Index.
 This list assesses 173 cities across the globe in the categories of stability, healthcare, culture and environment, education, and infrastructure.

 Network with a diverse student community